J&K BJP opposes talks with Hurriyat

 “Hurriyat is the perpetrator of most of the problems in Kashmir.
 And with the inflow of hawala money controlled, they are now strapped of cash and thus asking for talks,” he said, alleging that the Hurriyat leaders continued to promote separatism.

-The BJP leader claimed that initiating talks would be a huge setback to the ongoing operations against terror and the terror-support network, of which he said the Hurriyat was a “major culprit”.
+The BJP leader claimed that initiating talks would be a huge setback to the ongoing operations against terror and the militant-support network, of which he said the Hurriyat was a “major culprit”.

 “In 2016, the same leadership had spurned the offer of talks within the ambit of Constitution because, at that time, they enjoyed the backing and support of Pakistan,” Gupta said.
 “The present offer of talks is a mere ruse and time-gaining exercise to regroup and reorganise.”

-During his Eid ul-Fitr sermon earlier this month, the Mizwaiz had sought confidence-building measures between India and Pakistan that could facilitate the revival of talks between the two countries.
-PTI
+During his Eid ul-Fitr sermon earlier this month, the Mirwaiz had sought confidence-building measures between India and Pakistan that could facilitate the revival of talks between the two countries.